arjadas/Online-Banking-Simulator/README.md

 ### Database & ORM
 - **Prisma**: Apache License 2.0

+The above services/dependencies are also subject to terms and conditions, usage limits and quotas.

 ### Note to Client - Important Notice Regarding Dependencies
 This project includes numerous dependencies listed in `package.json`.
 Before deploying to production, these should be reviewed.
 This can be done through: